eddy1987/sysadmin-assignment/README.md

 This assignment is part of the recruitment process for the System Administrator at Vio.com.
 The purpose is to assess the technical skills of the candidates in a generic scenario.

-Please read carefully all the instructions before starting to work on your solution, and feel free to contact us if you have any doubt.
+Please read carefully all the instructions before starting to work on your solution, and feel free to contact us if you have any doubts.

 ## Setup